 The flagship feature of the P-series is the camera.
 For years now, the rear camera systems on P-series devices have been some of the best you can get.
 When you combine the photography pedigree with the innovative designs and high-powered specs of the P-series, you have the recipe for one of the best smartphones of the year.

 Of course, the last P-series phones to come with Google apps were in the Huawei P30 series from 2019.
-It is very likely the P50 series in 2021 will also lack access to Google.

 The Mate line